-In today’s post I’m talking about overwhelm, and I’m going to share with you one simple strategy to help you stop feeling stressed right now.
+In today’s post, I’m talking about feeling overwhelmed, and I’m going to share with you one simple strategy to help you stop feeling stressed right now.

 But first I want to assure you that if you’re feeling overwhelmed you’re not alone.
 In fact, according to a 2016 survey from the American Psychological Association, over 40% of Americans feel stressed on a regular basis.

 And lately, I’ve been one of them.
 (Well, I’m an honorary American I guess…)

 Here’s a little glimpse into my life over the past 20 months.
 Here I am, a 20-something Australian woman with a degree in journalism, working in the health and fitness industry, husbanded-up, and driving a little red Mazda across the US, from North Carolina to Los Angeles.